Dealing with Financial Difficulties

 Understand your options when things get serious

-“I have been helping people with their financial difficulties for almost thirty five years.
-In the last four years, I have been increasingly involved in working through serious issues and business restructures than in my previous years of experience put together.
-The global financial crisis and current economic conditions have combined to produce some of the most difficult business conditions in memory.
+“I have been helping people with their financial difficulties for over forty years.
+In the last ten years, I have been involved in working through more serious issues and business restructures than in my previous years of experience put together.
+The global financial crisis and economic conditions combined to produce some of the most difficult business conditions in memory.

 Priorities in a Crisis